usema08/user_management_project/README.md

 My main goal in undertaking this project was to gain a better grasp of server-side functionality.
 To speed up frontend development, I decided to use Material Tailwind.
 I drew inspiration from a tutorial on YouTube by HuXnWebdev, which motivated me to dive into this project for learning and exploration.

+This is also the first project in which i use tailwind CSs.

 For those interested, the deployed version of the project is available at the following URL: https://user-management-project-kappa.vercel.app/.